Photo by : Prasanna Siriwardana

-Seenigama is a small village on the southwest coast on the main Colombo-Matara roadway.
-Located just before Hikkaduwa.
-The Seenigama Devalaya (shrine) is on a small island a short way from the beach.
+Seenigama is a small village situated along the southwestern coast of Sri Lanka, on the main Colombo–Matara roadway, just before Hikkaduwa.
+The Seenigama Devalaya is uniquely located on a small island positioned a short distance offshore from the beach.

 “The mythology around Devol one sees his magical power too.
 He is a son of the king Rajasinghe of the town Kudupura, as the myth tells.
 The king banishes him together with six of his brothers because of their dissolute behavior.
 The seven brothers in vain try to land from their ship at different places in Sri Lanka.
 At last they are shipwrecked near Seenigama.
 With the help of the god Sakra and a raft they reach the coast safely.
 However the goddess Pattini, who was in charge of that area then, puts seven ‘mountains’ of fire in front of them.(2) The brothers throw their ornaments into the fire, trying to change fire into water in order to help at least Devol survive.
 Pattini allows him to stay.
 It is unclear what happened to the six brothers.
 Devol receives the consent of Pattini – the god Skanda helped him with that to ask offerings from the people in exchange for healing sick people at seven places: Seenigama, Unawatuna, Udulgapitiya (Dodanduwa), Weeragoda, Gintota, Ambalangoda and Panadura.
 The Weeragoda myth is also an illustration of Devol’s magical power.